Philosophy, Objectives &Scope

 - Title page with title, authors’ names and complete affiliations;

-- Citation and References in APA style.
+- References in consecutive numerical order.
 Reference list typed double space.

 - Figures and Tables in consecutive numerical order.